 Around 140 families per week have their homes repossessed for failing to keep up with their mortgage payments.
 Repossession of property has fallen substantially in the past few years, thanks to low-interest rates and a buoyant jobs market.
-However, the uncertainty surrounding Brexit, the risk that interest rates eventually start to rise again, and with wages continuing to stagnate in real terms all means repossessions may increase significantly.
+However following the uncertainty surrounding the coronavirus, the risk that interest rates eventually start to rise again, and with wages continuing to stagnate in real terms all means repossessions may increase significantly.

 For savvy buyers, a repossession sale can result in the chance to snap up a bargain – as lenders are often after a quick sale to recover any money outstanding on the mortgage.
 However, repossession sales are not always about money.
 From defective titles to planning issues, a repossessed property purchase could land you in a minefield of problems.

-Experienced, smart, and practical legal advice will ensure you can celebrate your new property purchase.
+Experienced, smart, and practical legal advice will ensure you can celebrate your new property purchase – whether you intend it to be your home or as a buy to let.
 Our conveyancing solicitors provides advice to clients locally across Wiltshire, Hampshire, and Dorset and throughout England and Wales – from our offices in Salisbury, Fordingbridge, Andover and Amesbury.

 To speak to one of our specialist conveyancing solicitors, please call FREEPHONE 0800 1404544 or one of our local office numbers [see below] – for FREE initial phone advice and an instant no obligation quotation.